Frequently Asked Questions

 This is the weight as the beef hangs in the butcher shop's refrigerated curing room.
 The weight is taken as it arrives at the butcher shop.
 Hanging weight is prior to cutting, deboning, trimming, and wrapping.

-What is grass fed beef?
+What is grass fed, grass finished beef?

 Grass fed beef is just that.
-They are raised strickly on grass.
+They are raised strictly on grass.
 On the other hand, grain finished beef are cows that might be raised on grass for a while, but during their last 30 days or so prior to harvest they are fed grain.
 Thus, they are grain finished.
 Part of the reason they are grain finished is because this puts a lot more weight and fat on the animal.
 You will find that grass fed beef has ample fats (good fats).

 By the mere fact that you are reading this, you are probably already well informed as to the many health benefits, but did you know that the average American consumes about 70 lbs of beef per year?
 That’s about 1.5 lbs per week (seems low).
 By changing to grass fed beef (GFB) you save 18,000 calories per year.